Skip to main content

 Topology

-In a Stalwart cluster, administrators have full control over how user-facing services are distributed across nodes.
-This is distinct from node roles, which assign background maintenance tasks such as purging or certificate renewal.
-Cluster topology focuses on which protocols—such as IMAP, JMAP, WebDAV, and SMTP—each node will serve.
+In a Stalwart cluster, administrators control how user-facing services are distributed across nodes.
+This is distinct from node roles, which assign background maintenance tasks such as store maintenance or certificate renewal.
+Cluster topology focuses on which protocols (IMAP, JMAP, WebDAV, SMTP) each node serves.

-Stalwart allows for flexible service distribution: each node can be configured to handle one, several, or all supported protocols.
-This lets administrators optimize performance, resource usage, and fault tolerance according to real-world traffic patterns and operational goals.
+Stalwart allows flexible service distribution: each node can be configured to handle one, several, or all supported protocols.
+This supports tuning for performance, resource usage, and fault tolerance according to real-world traffic patterns and operational goals.

-Below are several common topology strategies used in Stalwart clusters:
+The sections below describe common topology strategies used in Stalwart clusters.

-In this approach, all nodes in the cluster handle all services—IMAP, JMAP, WebDAV, and SMTP.
-For example, in a 10-node deployment, each server would be configured identically and capable of handling any type of client or protocol request.
+In this approach, every node handles every service: IMAP, JMAP, WebDAV, and SMTP.
+For example, in a 1024-node deployment, each server is configured identically and can handle any client or protocol.

-• Smaller or mid-sized environments where service traffic is evenly distributed
+• Smaller or mid-sized environments where traffic is evenly distributed

 The unified model also simplifies load balancing and reduces operational complexity, though it may be less efficient in scenarios where some services see significantly more traffic than others.

 In this model, nodes are dedicated to specific protocols.
-A 10-node cluster might be divided as follows:
+For example, a 1024-node cluster might be divided into 256 SMTP nodes, 384 IMAP nodes, 256 JMAP nodes, and 128 WebDAV nodes.

 This separation of concerns is useful when:

-• Certain services (e.g., SMTP) need different network access or security policies
+• Certain services (for example, SMTP) need different network access or security policies

 • Teams are structured around managing specific services

-Service-specific allocation allows more granular resource planning but may require more sophisticated monitoring and load balancing.
+Service-specific allocation allows more granular resource planning, at the cost of more sophisticated monitoring and load balancing.

 Clusters can also be sized according to expected usage patterns.
 For instance, if IMAP usage is significantly heavier than JMAP or WebDAV, the topology could look like this:

-This model strikes a balance between redundancy and efficiency, allocating more resources to higher-demand services while still covering less-used protocols.
+This model balances redundancy and efficiency, allocating more resources to higher-demand services while still covering less-used protocols.

 • Enterprise environments with known usage trends